NicodemusGurion/nicodemusgurion.github.io/islamic-dilemma.md

 **Conclusion:**

-No matter which option I choose, obedience to Surah 5:47 results in rejecting Islam.
+No matter which option I choose, both obedience and disobedience to Surah 5:47 results in rejecting Islam.

 # The clear Quran dilemma {#clear-quran}

-Either the Quran is not clear, or it is clear.
+The Quran claims to be clear and understandable, but that leads to the following dilemma:

-If it is not clear, Islam is false.
+> Either the Quran is not clear, or it is clear.
-If it is clear, Islam is false.
+> If it is not clear, Islam is false.

-This creates a dilemma with no escape.
+> If it is clear, Islam is false.

 **Premise 1: The Quran claims to be clear, fully explained, detailed, and a guide to all humanity**